CommE2E/olm/README.md

 and ``android/olm-sdk/build.gradle`` (``versionCode``, ``versionName`` and ``version``).

-Also, ensure the changelog is up to date, and that everyting is committed to git.
+Also, ensure the changelog is up to date, and that everything is committed to git.

 It's probably sensible to do the above on a release branch (``release-vx.y.z``